-Peat-cutter’s barrow and tools.
+Peat-cutter’s barrow, tools & foot-boards.
 Scale model made by Mr Malcolm Wilson (see below)

 “I just went and asked for a job – I fancied gaan cuttin’ peat.
 The foreman said, ‘I’ll take you up on the moss’ – and what a walk it was!
 A big wide open space, peat stacks everywhere.
 And I thought, I’ll have a bit go at it.”
 And so Thomas Holden and his cousin went to work on Kirkbride Moss.